Ibexian/EastMeetsKitchen/_posts/2017-04-22-cooking-sancocho-in-the-dominican-republic.md

 </figure>

 Dessert was something Rossy made ahead of time.
 At first, she was planning to do a pineapple upside down cake, but I'm so glad she made us a dulce de leche cortada instead.
-It's basically curdled milk in this sweet, Christmas-y tasting sauce with cinnamon, brown sugar and prunes.
+It's basically curdled milk in this sweet, Christmas-y-tasting sauce with cinnamon, brown sugar and prunes.
 I had never seen such a dessert before and the curdled milk sort of tasted like cottage cheese.

 <figure>
     <img src="/images/293-14.jpg">